TheNetherWatcher/CS358-Lab/Lab-4/README.md

 ```

 ### 2. Comment Counter (q3.l)
-This program counts the number of comments that is present in the given C file that is given in the input
+Counts the number of comments that are present in the given C file that is given in the input

 To compile and run:
 ```bash